 English film director and producer Ridley Scott was born on November 30, 1937 in South Shields, England, to Elizabeth and Col. Francis Percy Scott.
-He had two brothers, one of whom was Tony Scott, who later also became a film director and committed suicide by jumping off a bridge in Los Angeles on August 19, 2012.
+He had two brothers, one of whom was Tony Scott, who later also became a film director.

 Scott then went on to direct the movies Alien, starring Sigourney Weaver, and Blade Runner, starring Harrison Ford.
 Blade Runner failed at the box office in 1982, but later became regarded as a classic.
-In 1986, Scott's brother, Tony, released his first blockbuster with Top Gun, beating his older brother to the punch.
-But Scott quickly caught up in 1991, with the film Thelma & Louise, starring Geena Davis and Susan Sarandon.
-The film was one of Scott's biggest critical successes, and it helped revive his reputation and receive his first Academy Award nomination for best director.
+In 1986, Tony Scott released his first blockbuster with Top Gun, beating his older brother to the punch.
+But Ridley Scott caught up in 1991 with Thelma & Louise, starring Geena Davis and Susan Sarandon.
+The film was one of his biggest critical successes, and snagged Scott an Academy Award nomination for best director.

-Along with brother Tony Scott, in 1995, Scott founded and operated Scott Free Productions and worked on numerous commercials and television shows, in addition to his feature films.
-The film Gladiator, released in 2000 and starring Russell Crowe, became another huge commercial success for the director.
-Gladiator won five Academy Awards, including for best picture and best actor, and Scott received an Academy Award nomination for his efforts.
+Along with his brother, in 1995 Scott founded and operated Scott Free Productions and worked on numerous commercials and television shows, in addition to his feature films.
+Gladiator, released in 2000 and starring Russell Crowe, became another huge commercial success for the director.
+Gladiator won five Academy Awards, including for best picture and best actor, and Scott received another directing Academy Award nomination for his efforts.
 Scott would go on to work with Crowe on four other films.